utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 ### Connecting to GitHub Enterprise Server or GitLab Self-Managed

 To connect to a repository hosted in GitHub Enterprise Server or GitLab Self-Managed, [create an installed app](#creating-an-installed-app) in Postman.
 To complete this process, you'll also need to create an OAuth app in GitHub Enterprise Server or GitLab Self-Managed.
-You only need to complete this process once for a domain URL.
+You need to complete this process once for a domain URL.
 After you create the installed app, anyone on the team can use it to [connect to repositories using the same domain URL](#connecting-an-api-using-an-installed-app).

 #### Creating an installed app